CBT for anxiety disorders

-Anxiety is the most common mental health disorder in the world.
-Almost one-third of adults will experience an anxiety disorder at some point in their lives.
+CBT for anxiety is easily the most well-researched therapy for mental health conditions.
+Anxiety is the most common mental health disorder in the world and almost one-third of adults will experience an anxiety disorder at some point in their lives.
 Some people hear the word anxiety and think it means a little bit of worry.
 But anxiety can be highly debilitating and cause serious disruption in your life.
-Luckily, psychotherapy—particularly cognitive-behavioral therapy (CBT)—has been found to be an effective treatment.
+Luckily, psychotherapy—particularly cognitive-behavioral therapy (CBT) for anxiety—has been found to be an effective treatment.

 Types of Anxiety Disorders

-Generalized Anxiety Disorder (GAD): This disorder is what you probably think of when people mention anxiety.
-GAD involves consistent and unrealistic worry, even when is appears there may be nothing to worry about.
+- Generalized Anxiety Disorder (GAD): This disorder is what you probably think of when people mention anxiety.
+GAD involves consistent and unrealistic worry, even when it appears there may be nothing to worry about.
 It can also involve physical symptoms, such as fatigue, muscle aches, and diarrhea.

 Just a quick note.
 A lot of people believe that Obsessive-Compulsive Disorder (OCD) and Post Traumatic Stress Disorder (PTSD) are anxiety disorders.
 Although they are comparable in that they involve fear and worry and certain similar physical symptoms, they are not considered anxiety disorders.
 This is made even more confusing due to the fact that they used to be categorized as anxiety disorders but they now have separate categories in the most recent Diagnostic and Statistical Manual of Psychiatric Disorders (DSM-5).
 Having said that, CBT is the treatment of choice for OCD and PTSD, as well as anxiety.